 - The school is already making a positive impact in the community through the Ackerman Autism Center, as highlighted in the Las Vegas Review-Journal and on KTNV

 - Medical students and residents are learning on the latest technology, as reported by the Associated Press and Las Vegas Sun

 - School of Medicine faculty were featured for research on cancer, traffic-related injuries, and for their response on 1 October

 The Boyd School of Law formally launched the Edward M. Bernstein & Associates Children’s Rights Program in November, bringing attorneys and law students together to represent unaccompanied children in immigration proceedings.
 Program staff work closely with the Legal Aid Center of Southern Nevada to represent unaccompanied children in both family court and in their immigration cases.
 The program is part of the school’s Immigration Clinic, which also provides ongoing outreach and service to the local community.

-- Children’s Rights Program featured in NV Independent, Desert Companion, Las Vegas Review-Journal, and Las Vegas Sun
+- Children’s Rights Program featured in NV Independent, Desert Companion, and Las Vegas Review-Journal.

 - The Immigration Clinic assisted local Dreamers process DACA applications before the October deadline, and the efforts were covered by the Associated Press, Fox 5, and the Las Vegas Review-Journal

 - UNLV student organizations teamed up with the Immigration Clinic for “UndocuWeek” events in October, which were covered in the Las Vegas Review-Journal